Get a property report and suburb profile for any property in Paddington

 Paddington demographics

-Paddington, located in Sydney's Eastern Suburbs, is renowned for its charming Victorian terraces, boutique shopping, and vibrant arts scene.
-With a population of 12,701, the suburb offers a blend of historical charm and modern convenience, making it a desirable location for families and professionals alike.
-The median age of 38 suggests a mature community, with many residents enjoying the area's sophisticated lifestyle and proximity to the city.
+Paddington, located in Sydney's eastern suburbs, is renowned for its charming Victorian terraces, vibrant arts scene, and boutique shopping.
+With a population of 12,701, this suburb offers a blend of historical charm and modern convenience, making it a desirable location for families and professionals alike.
+The median age of 38 suggests a mature community, with many residents enjoying the area's sophisticated lifestyle and proximity to the city center.

 Paddington infrastructure, key developments and investment opportunities